 |Justin M. Sacks, MD, MBA

-We are excited to bring the Annual Meeting to historic and vibrant Baltimore!
+We here at The Johns Hopkins Hospital in the Department of Plastic and Reconstructive Surgery are excited to bring the Annual Meeting to historic and vibrant Baltimore!
 May will bring fair weather and, of course, the start of the Maryland crab season.
 There is a wealth of attractions surrounding the conference center, which I hope you all will be able to explore.
 Here are some select highlights:

 The central meeting hotel is The Hyatt Regency, situated in the heart of Baltimore's Inner Harbor.
 The acclaimed National Aquarium (Welcome Reception) is situated next door.
 Those preferring the sights and sounds of the city will be greeted by hundreds of shops, restaurants, and museums.
 The Lewis Museum, which explores Maryland African-American heritage, sits several blocks east of the aquarium and, to the south in Federal Hill, you can find the Science Center, Museum of Industry, and quirky American Visionary Arts Museum.